gocanto/csv-files-reader/README.md

 ### About it

 The given API allows users to send bulk data to your servers using CSV files.
-This opens the door ro various integrations where the information you need to handle in your app is given by 3rd party services.
+This opens the door to various integrations where the information you need to handle in your app is given by 3rd party services.